neo-engine/neo/README.md

 ------------------
 * devkitARM ≥ r57
 * libnds = 1.8.*
-* libfilesystem ≥ 0.9.14
-* libfat-nds ≥ 1.1.5
-* dswifi ≥ 0.4.2 (currently unused)

 * gcc/g++ ≥ 11.2 (for ndstool)

 * make

 Due to the recent breaking changes of libnds v2.0, this project is scheduled to move away from devkitPro/libnds.
 In particular, the sound system, as well as anything savegame related would require a complete rework.
 This is unfortunately not feasible with the limited ressources (time, documentation, etc.) available.

 Having installed the above tools, _neo_ can be built with a single `make` command.